arslanali9797/newproject/README.md

-if you want new credentials ,new configuration transactions
+if you want new credentials ,new configuration transactions then follow the below steps

 step 1
 then first remove the all files and folder by running the file "removePreviousData.sh"